You can clean clogged drains with your pressure washer using an attachment called a sewer jetter.

 Commercial Gas Pressure Washers

-With typical GPM flow ratings of 3 GPM or more, commercial gas pressure washers can give you strong pulling power for deep penetration into long sewer drains and the flexibility to clean drain pipes of up to 6″ in diameter.
+With typical GPM flow ratings between 3.0 and 4.0 GPM, commercial gas pressure washers can give you strong pulling power for deep penetration into long sewer drains and the flexibility to clean drain pipes of up to 6″ in diameter.

 You should choose sewer jetter components that match the higher flows and pressure ratings of your commercial gas pressure washer: